 The TaMoS courses are designed to provide analytical tools fit precisely for methodological evaluation of scientific research.
-We therefore expect you to use TaMoS concepts (e.g. "internal validity", "construct validity", "random error", "operationalization", "explanatory virtues", etc.) as analytical tools in your evaluation.
+We therefore expect you to use

+TaMoS concepts (e.g. "internal validity", "construct validity", "random error", "operationalization", "explanatory virtues", etc.) as analytical tools in your evaluation.

-Task 3 (b) - Peer-feedback
+Block 3: Task B - Peer-feedback

-In task 3 (b) you will again be working individually.
+In task B you will again be working individually.
 You will be automatically assigned another group's submission or another individual's submission to provide feedback on.
 You carefully read the text and post your feedback in the comment box on the submission page.

-Your feedback is to be based on the headings "Popularized part of the essay" 1 - 3, and on "Critical evaluation part of the essay" 1 - 3.
+Your feedback is to be based on the headings "Popularized part of the essay" 1-3, and on "Critical evaluation part of the essay" 1-3.
 You are expected to write at least 50 words per heading.
 The questions below each heading are guiding suggestions on what you can include in your feedback.

 When providing feedback we want to provide constructive criticism.
 We can point out where we think there is room for improvement whilst maintaining a positive tone.
 Point out if there were things you didn't understand; because the description was too complicated or otherwise difficult to follow.

-This peer review is not anonymous!
+This peer review is anonymous unless you write your own name!